gerhard-h/qmk_firmware/keyboards/planck/keymaps/autosymbol2/readme.md

 ß and ä are still faster than looser keys like p, w, k

 ## DEBOUNCE
-planck rev6 needs the  default DEBOUNCE
+planck rev6 needs the  default DEBOUNCE 5,  may  be  also NKRO

 ## VSCODE Intellisense